 SOCIAL JUSTICE SPEAKER SERIES

-Unique Speakers Series to Open Dialogue About Social Justice
+Unique Speakers Series Opens Dialogue about Social Justice

-Dayton Metro Library is pleased to continue the Social Justice Speaker Series, which aims to understand and demonstrate the effects of social justice in society.
+Dayton Metro Library and our series sponsor, Friends of the Dayton Metro Library, are pleased to continue the Social Justice Speaker Series, which aims to understand and demonstrate the effects of social justice in society.

 This series is comprised of unique, award-winning and professional speakers.
 Patrons will have the opportunity to listen to them discuss some of the most critical social justice issues of today, as they provide insights from their professional fields and personal journeys.